The Folk of the Air (series): Plot

-Later that night, Cardan calls Jude back to his room and asks her to give him his free will back.
-He asks her to marry him, which will allow her to give him any royal orders she wants and bypass her needing to order him around to get things done.
+Later that night, Cardan asks Jude to give him his free will back and marry him, which will allow her to give him any royal orders she wants and bypass her needing to order him around to get things done.
 He suggests they only need to stay married until Oak is ready to rule.
-They perform the ceremony themselves with Cardan returning to Jude the ring he had previously given her.
-Jude follows through and releases him from his service to her.
+They perform the ceremony themselves, and Jude releases him from his service to her.